 Three Categories of Product Liability Cases

-Design defects occur when the design is flawed and the product is unreasonably dangerous even though it is carefully manufactured and meets the manufacturer’s own design standards.
-In the previous example, if the product breaks apart because the placement of the screw according to the design allows it to work its way free, then the product would be said to have a design defect.
+2) Design Defects – occur when the design is flawed and the product is unreasonably dangerous even though it is carefully manufactured and meets the manufacturer’s own design standards.
 In these types of claims, the plaintiff may need to present evidence that there was a cost-effective alternative design that would have prevented the injury.

 Holding a Manufacturer Accountable